U.S. Stocks Waver to Start the Week

 Stocks have rallied sharply since bottoming in late March, a sign many investors are betting on a relatively quick recovery.
 And a key measure of stock-market volatility, the Cboe Volatility Index, is hovering near its lowest level since February.

 Much of the recent market rebound has been driven by tech stocks.
-The Nasdaq Composite is on course for its sixth consecutive day of gains, its longest winning streak since December.
-Investors hunting for winning bets have lifted tech giants like Apple, which was up 1.6% Monday, and Amazon.com, up 1.3%.
+The tech-heavy Nasdaq on Monday notched its sixth consecutive day of gains, its longest winning streak since December.
+Investors hunting for winning bets have lifted tech giants like Apple, which climbed $4.88, or 1.6%, to $315.01 on Monday, and Microsoft, which rose $2.06, or 1.1%, to close at $186.74--less than 2% below its record closing high from February.

-Shares of drug-distributor Cardinal Health gained 6.3%, making it the best performer in the S&P 500, after the company reported quarterly results that were stronger than expected.
+Shares of drug-distributor Cardinal Health gained $3.36, or 6.7%, to $53.24, making it the best performer in the S&P 500, after the company reported quarterly results that were stronger than expected.

-Marriott International shares dropped 4.9% after it said first-quarter profits were down sharply as many of its hotels were forced to close.
+Marriott International shares dropped $4.86, or 5.6%, to $82.31 after it said first-quarter profits were down sharply as many of its hotels were forced to close.

-Under Armour's shares dropped 11% after it reported worse losses than forecast in the first quarter.
+Under Armour dropped 97 cents, or 9.7%, to $9.01 a share after it reported wider losses than forecast in the first quarter.
 The sportswear company has laid off workers in shops and distribution centers to slash costs amid the pandemic.

 Elsewhere, China's central bank said it would roll out more measures to support the world's second-largest economy and keep monetary policy flexible.
 The People's Bank of China said Sunday that it would focus more on maintaining economic growth and jobs, while ensuring poverty elimination by the end of the year.